TeamEXR/shutan-dev-wiki/How Pokemon XY works/Text And Localization.md

 # Text and Localization

 gflib_cpp, GameFreak's internal core framework for games, supports specialized text archives for games.
-The code for this is largely based on the same code used for text archives in gen 3, 4, and 5 before getting abstracted into GF's game engine.
-The code in question is implemented in gfl::str.
+The code for this is largely based on the same code used for text archives in gen 3, 4, and 5 before getting abstracted into GF's game engine as the `gfl::str` namespace.

 These text archives support: